 Or does he?

 About Josh RosemanJosh Roseman (not the trombonist; the other one) has been published in -- among others -- Asimov's, Escape Pod, and Evil Girlfriend Media.
-In 2015, he released his first collection, The Clockwork Russian and Other Stories, and followed it up with 2016's Memories of My Father.
+He's published two short-story collections, THE CLOCKWORK RUSSIAN and BOSS FIGHT, as well as a novel, AFTER THE APOCALYPSE.
 When not writing, he mostly complains that he's not writing.
 Find him online at roseplusman.com, or on Twitter @listener42.

 This entry was posted in action, escape pod, movie, nonfiction, review, superhero, writing and tagged anxiety, australia, bullying, cashback, film, griff the invisible, jason stackhouse, kids at risk, maeve dermody, melbourne, review, ryan kwanten, social awkwardness, superheroes, true blood.
 Bookmark the permalink.